All Episodes

 That's good.

-Yes, and that's hand painted.
+Yes, and that's hand-painted.

-So that's not a rat.
+So that's not a rattle.

 I want it.

-Music All right, that was my friend Stuart Varney interviewing the the the great Herschel Walker who joins us in studio, former NFL player, obviously, the Vikings, the Eagles, the Giants.
+All right, that was my friend Stuart Varney interviewing the great Herschel Walker who joins us in studio.

-Uh now also a potential mixed martial artist.
+Now also a potential mixed martial artist.

-Maybe he's gonna jump in the octagon.
+Maybe he's going to jump in the octagon.

 This truck is amazing.

-You can go to my website, Hannity.com and take a look at it.
+You can go to my website, Hannity.com, and take a look at it.

-It's worth 80 grand to a U.S. veteran, uh Brian Jason.
+It's worth $80,000 to a U.S. veteran, Brian Jason.

 You got the truck?